ChrTall/kppleMenu/README.md

 - Lock the Screen, by pressing ctrl + alt + q
 - Log out, by pressing shift + alt + q

+## Missing Translations

+If you are using a language, other than English or German some entries do not have a translation yet.
+Feel free to create a PR after editing the corresponding `.po` file for your language under `package/translate`.

 ## How to install Kpple menu on KDE Plasma ?